amankrsingh1812/IntelligentDocFinder/README.md

   tags    Retrieve allotted tags for a file
 ```

-Currently following operations can be performed:
+Currently, the following operations can be performed:

 ### 1. Adding Documents

-Various types of the documents can be added using the following syntax:
+Various types of documents can be added using the following syntax:

 ```
 doc-phi add
 ```

-After executing this command, various details pertaining to the document can be added using interactive interface.
+After executing this command, various details pertaining to the document can be added using an interactive interface.

 ### 2. Querying based on Natural Language